Are Military Retirement Payments Community Property in Arizona?

 The Court of Appeals said that the record, in this case, does not support a similar conclusion.
 Mr. Czarnecki’s only family obligation is a child support payment of $375 per month.
 His retirement pay is $1,035 per month.
 In addition, he is a college graduate with a master degree and a teaching certificate.

 The Court also said that retirement benefits are different in nature from accounts receivable of a business, which was at issue in the McClellon case.
 For those reasons, it rejected the husband’s argument.

 The Court awarded the wife 50% of the community portion of the retirement.
 The Arizona Court of Appeals reversed the judgment below.
 It remanded the case to the trial court.
-It ordered the court to determine the community interest in husband’s retirement pay and award wife one-half of that interest.
+It ordered the court to determine the community interest in the husband’s retirement pay and award wife one-half of that interest.